MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

-# Helios EC-Pro Home Assistant Integration
+# Helios EC-Pro 270/370 Home Assistant Integration

-Custom integration for Home Assistant to control and monitor Helios EC-Pro ventilation units via a TCP bridge to the RS-485 bus.
+Custom integration for Home Assistant to control and monitor Helios EC-Pro 270/370 (pre 2014)ventilation units via a TCP bridge to the RS-485 bus.

 ---